Hi, I'm Kate (she/her)

 My 2025 CPD plans are already shaping up, to begin the year I'll be completing the Trauma Geeks Neurodiversity + Trauma Study Group.

-Hi, I’m Kate—a late-discovered autistic and ADHD Speech and Language Therapist (SLT) and Sensory Integration Practitioner.
-My lived experiences, combined with my clinical expertise, shape everything I do.
+My lived experiences, combined with those I have had working in the field of Speech and Language Therapy and clinical management and leadership, shape everything I do.
 I know firsthand what it’s like to navigate the world as a neurodivergent person, and I’m passionate about creating spaces where others feel seen, valued, and understood.

 Advocating for intersectional, neurodiversity-affirming practice is at the heart of my work.
 I challenge ableism in therapeutic, health, social care, and education settings, drawing on frameworks like the Neurodiversity Paradigm (Walker, 2023), Neurodiversity Affirming Zones of Practice (Murphy, 2023), and anti-racism practice (Ibrahim, 2020).